What is Endometriosis and How Can Pelvic Floor PT Help?

 Common Symptoms & Presentation

 Endometriosis affects each person differently.
 People from ages 25-40 are most commonly affected, but symptoms usually begin in teenagers after the onset of menstruation.
-Folks in their teens may begin to complain about painful periods, with pain 1-2 days before their period as well as throughout their periods.
+Women in their teens may begin to complain about painful periods, with pain 1-2 days before their period as well as throughout their periods.

 Over time, people may experience symptoms including (but not limited to):